savitajadhav/Assignement/README.md

 1. Description of Repo

-Created a Repo named ‘RtCampAssignement’.
+Created a Repo named ‘RtCampAssignement’ which includes automation script of the assignment.
+Under the Issues tab , there is a list of issues.

 Under ‘src’ folder 3 packages.